pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/expressroutecircuitconnection.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const expressRouteCircuitConnection = new azure_nextgen.network.latest.ExpressRouteCircuitConnection("expressRouteCircuitConnection", {
+const expressRouteCircuitConnection = new azure_nextgen.network.ExpressRouteCircuitConnection("expressRouteCircuitConnection", {
     addressPrefix: "10.0.0.0/29",
     authorizationKey: "946a1918-b7a2-4917-b43c-8c4cdaee006a",
     circuitName: "ExpressRouteARMCircuitA",